My Amanda: Cast

 The cast of My Amanda also includes Luz Valdez, KC Montero, and Helga Krapf.
 Piolo Pascual remarked that his character is the same as him in real life, save for his character's long hair and piercings.

 Production

 My Amanda marks as the directorial and writing debut for lead actress Alessandra de Rossi.
-The film was produced under Spring Films, a production film of cast member Piolo Pascual, and AWOO.
+The film was produced under Spring Films, a production film of cast member Piolo Pascual, and AWOOO (A World of Our Own).
 The film which took three years to complete, also had Joyce Bernal as its creative producer and Boy Yñiguez as its cinematographer.
 Other members of the production team include Marilen Magsaysay (colorist), Kettle Mata (composer), and Hector Calma (assistant director).
 Principal photography for My Amanda lasted 10 to 11 days.

-De Rossi in coming up for the concept for the film, intended to share a "share a different kind of love story" – she wanted My Amanda to portray a friendship that is "intimate and not superficial, rare and sincere".Chaka Khan's "Through the Fire" was used as the film's theme song.
+De Rossi in coming up for the concept for the film, intended to share a "share a different kind of love story" – she wanted My Amanda to portray a friendship that is "intimate and not superficial, rare and sincere".
+Chaka Khan's "Through the Fire" was used as the film's theme song.